Madu-J/yogawithme/README.md

 ## Project Creation

 .
-This project will be created using "Code Institute Full Template. <https://github.com/Code-Institute-Org/ci-full-template> This is done Under by creating  a new repository of Real Yoga.
+This project will be created using "Code Institute Full Template. <https://github.com/Code-Institute-Org/ci-full-template> This is done Under by creating  a new repository of yoga with me (Real yoga).
 Under code a HTML link of Real Yoga was copied to clipboard and a new work space was created on app.codeanywhere using the GitHub link of Yoga With Me.
 During the project python3 -m http.server was used to open the and view the project on web browser.

-. git add. and git commit -m and a message that explaining the updates.
+. git add . and git commit -m and a message that explaining the updates.
 This command was used throughout the project to commit changes to the local repository.

 Then git push command is used to push all committed work and changes to the GitHub repository.

 Deployment
-This project was deployed on navigating to the GitHub repository
+This project was deployed by navigating to the GitHub repository

 1 Click the Settings tab